Maine Seafood Guide – Seaweed

 Status

 Depends on individual species and varies locally.
-Rockweed beds are managed for optimal growth; plants regrow in 2-4 years with proper harvesting methods.
+Rockweed beds are managed for optimal growth; plants regrow in two to four years with proper harvesting methods.

 Regulatory Authority